geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And oft the anxious eye look'd round in vain
 For warriors sleeping on the battle plain.
 Her hands to heaven uprais'd, in earnest prayer
-Maria sate, and seem'd a statue fair ;
+Maria sate, and seem'd a statue fair;
 Or, by her wreath of flowers and suppliant eyes,
 Some victim drest for ancient sacrifice.
 The hour-glass told the fatal moment near, 410